gvwilson/fiction/in-heck/index.md

 as Maddy began scrubbing mud and leaves out of the gaps between its treads.

-It took her almost half an hour to get the bot clean and tell Dockety everything that had happened since the Prosecutors arrived.
+It took her almost half an hour to get the bot clean and tell Dockety everything that had happened since the Regulators arrived.
 Finally,
 she tossed the brush into a nearby bucket and patted Crusher's side once again.
 "All done."